This aromatic and hearty pork stew, perfect for cold winter nights, is so easy to make.

 Instructions

-- In a large, heavy saucepan, add the oil.
-Heat over medium-high heat for about 2 minutes.
+- Add the oil in a large, heavy 3-liter saucepan.
+Heat it over medium-high heat for about 2 minutes.

-- Stir in the garlic, paprika, and dried thyme.
+- Stir in the garlic (or garlic powder), paprika, and dried thyme.

-- Add the broth and use it to deglaze the pan – scrape the bottom of the pan to loosen any tasty bits stuck to the bottom.
+- Add the broth (or water) and use it to deglaze the pan – scrape the bottom of the pan to loosen any tasty bits stuck to the bottom.

-- If the stew hasn't thickened enough at this point, you can mix in a cornstarch slurry (1 tablespoon cornstarch mixed with 1 ½ tablespoons of cold water).
+- If the stew hasn't thickened enough, mix in a cornstarch slurry (1 tablespoon of cornstarch mixed with 1 ½ tablespoons of cold water).
 Cook until the stew thickens, 1-2 more minutes.

-- Remove the bay leaf, garnish the stew with chopped parsley, and serve.
+- Remove the bay leaf, garnish the stew with chopped parsley (if using), and serve.

 Video